Repairing a broken clasp of a cast partial denture

 These questions should be clarified in advance with the practitioner or the patient, from a functional and, if necessary, an aesthetic point of view.

 Not in all cases where a clasp fragment is still available, possibly even with a good fit, should it simply be welded back on.
-A maxillary canine clasp, e.g. for a tooth with a large undercut, which was placed as high as possible in the invisible area for aesthetic reasons and is broken at the shoulder of the clasp, should not be welded back on without further ado, as the welded connection would not have the same elasticity as the rest of the structure.
+A maxillary canine clasp, e.g. for a tooth with a large undercut, which was placed as high as possible in the invisible area for esthetic reasons and is broken at the shoulder of the clasp, should not be welded back on without further ado, as the welded connection would not have the same elasticity as the rest of the structure.
 It may not be possible to simply reinsert this work or remove it later without difficulty for the patient.
 The risk of a new fracture is high.

 With thicker structures, it is sometimes helpful to grind the welding area into a V-shape to fill this area with welding wire.
 Slight reinforcement of the welding area beyond the break generally makes sense in order to have enough material available for finishing and polishing and to avoid the formation of predetermined breaking points due to tapering or retractions.